Choosing to home educate

 If you are starting to question whether your child's needs can be met in a mainstream school, it might be that you want to explore specialist schools and this review provides the opportunity to share your views.

 You should write to the school your child currently attends.
-If your child attends a mainstream school they will be removed from the register and they must inform the LA, who will contact you to check you have made plans and provide some information.
+If your child attends a mainstream school they will be removed from the register and they must inform the local authority, who will contact you to check you have made plans and provide some information to get you started.

 If your child has not yet started school you do not have to tell anyone, but the local authority ask that you let them know.
-Read some more information about this process.
+Read the local authority information about electing to home educate

 If your child is currently attending a special school, you will need to get permission from the local authority before they can be removed from the school register.